 Some time ago, I sent out a few letters of apology and made some calls.
 I put aside my feelings, humbled myself and reached out, despite the length of time that has passed.
 The long and short of the matter is that I received favorable responses from all.
 This was a milestone for me.
 It showed that I had matured (beyond thinking about my own feelings).

-More importantly, though, the journey to self-improvement and maturity, had revealed certain faults I had.
-I was forced to take look deep within myself.
-There I discovered that the person living inside was quite ugly at times and I was hard on myself for it.
-It is one thing to acknowledge one’s flaws, but it is another thing to carry the responsibility of hurting or offending others, whether you thought you were right or not.
-Especially those who have passed on into eternity, and therefore, cannot accept an apology.
+It is one thing to acknowledge your flaws, but it’s another to carry the burden of hurting or offending others (whether you thought you were right or not).
+Especially those who have passed on into eternity and so – cannot accept an apology.

 Maturity Comes at a Cost